Open Badges and Comprehensive Learner Record Standard

 What’s the relationship between Open Badges and CLR?

 Open Badges are a visual form of recognition easily shareable on the web, for example, via social media.

 Badges are one type of achievement that can be included within a Comprehensive Learner Record (CLR); there are many others.
-IMS publishes both the Open Badges and CLR standards.
-Open Badges was originally developed by the Mozilla Foundation and transferred to IMS stewardship in 2016.
+1EdTech publishes both the Open Badges and CLR standards.
+Open Badges was originally developed by the Mozilla Foundation and transferred to 1EdTech stewardship in 2016.
 Educators designed the CLR to record more context about learning achievements and the learning journey than is possible with a digital badge.
 CLR Standard provides the opportunity to contextualize learning achievements and assessment outcomes within a specific program, credential, or sequence of learning activities as in a pathway.

 CLR-based achievements can be associated with each other to communicate inter-relationships, such as in a hierarchy required for program scaffolding or stackable microcredentials working toward a degree.
 Both Open Badges and CLR-based achievements can be aligned to external frameworks using the IMS Global CASE standard, using web links that can provide additional information about the achievement.

 Open Badges 3.0 and CLR 2.0 are designed as Verifiable Credentials based on the published W3C standard.
 OB and the CLR Standard define specific data contents related to learner-worker achievements which are packaged in a format prescribed by the W3C that is consistent across domains like health care, travel documents, drivers licenses and education and work achievements.
 The CLR is one type of VC, Open Badges is another.
 Verifiable credentials are high level packaging standard (like an envelope) that contains data governed by other standards (like a letter within the envelope).